Published 12/23/2018 | Reading Time 2 min 7 sec

 Africans have been rocking locks for thousands of millennia.

-The Maasai warriors are known for hair locking.
+The Maasai warriors are known for their hair locking.

 Even Samson, the biblical Nazarite, rocked locks.
 That’s until Delilah, a Philistine, ordered her servant to cut them off Samson’s head in hopes that he would lose his strength.